Iowa Foundation for Medical Care

-Iowa Foundation for Medical Care (IFMC) is a taxpayer-funded, non-profit organization which provides services in health care quality improvement and medical information management.
-IFMC is based in West Des Moines, Iowa and has offices in Illinois, Maryland and Oklahoma.
+Iowa Foundation for Medical Care (IFMC) is an American nonprofit organization which provides services in health care quality improvement and medical information management.
+Taxpayer-funded, IFMC is based in West Des Moines, Iowa and has offices in Illinois, Maryland and Oklahoma.
 Annual revenues are approximately US$100 million with nearly 800 employees.
 The company holds the Medicare Quality Improvement Organizations (QIO) contracts for Iowa and Illinois.
 As of 2007, IFMC was by far the largest of the 53 taxpayer-funded QIOs in the United States.

-IFMC's nearly 800 employees and associates strive to carry out the company's mission: "We optimize the quality of medical care and health through collaborative relationships, education, and health information management."